 How to get a Steuernummer

 To start your career as a freelancer, a Steuernummer is crucial, and you need to apply for it at your local Finanzamt!
-You can’t do your taxes or invoice without it.
+You can’t do your taxes or send invoices without it.

 Depending on whether you’re freelancing alone or running a small business with employees, operating in Germany or across borders, you might need to provide the Finanzamt various documents.
 It’s best to just ask what’s needed in your case, before making your way to the Finanzamt.